jkossen/imposter/README.rst

 * Imposter consists of small but functional separated admin and frontend applications.
 In the future a separate api and frontend user interaction app is planned.
-See also note1_.
+See also `Ideas behind the separation of apps`_

 * Posts can be edited in ReST, Markdown or HTML code.
 This is a per-post option.